thomaskioko/paybill-manager/README.md

 * You may also be prompted to change to the appropriate SDK folder for your local machine
 * Once the project has compiled -> run the project!

+### NB: (Instant Run)
+If you have Instant Run enabled, you'll need to disable it.
+[SugarOrm](https://github.com/satyan/sugar) does not play nice with Instant Run.

 Contributing
 ============